MuhammadMagdy98/Stress-Testing-for-Windows/README.md

 ``py stress.py``

-## To generate a zip file of n test cases using genenrator.cpp:
+## To generate a zip file of n test cases using generator.cpp:

 ``py test.py``